google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

-To make sure you’re working with the best possible kit, we’ve put together an in-depth review of some of the best infrared thermometers available.
+To ensure yyou’reworking with the best possible kit, wwe’vecompiled an in-depth review of some of the best infrared thermometers available.

-The Infrared Heat Gun with Extension Kit is the most reliable thanks to applying markings to the pavement with consistent heat or softening and reheating asphalt for patching.
-Its design allows for the flame to burn outside the combustor so that the handle is kept cool to the operator during application.
+The Infrared Heat Gun with Extension Kit is the most reliable, thanks to applying markings to the pavement with consistent heat or softening and reheating asphalt for patching.
+Its design allows the flame to burn outside the combustor so that the handle is kept cool for the operator during application.

-This heat gun is safe and features a trigger that will shut off the flame and provide propane immediately.
-It is UL® and CE certified and features a regulator that has a tool to shut off propane if the hose is cut or features a serious leak.
+This safe heat gun features a trigger that will shut off the flame and provide propane immediately.
+It is UL® and CE certified and features a regulator with a tool to shut off propane if the hose is cut or features a serious leak.

-This heat gun uses a trigger system making it easy to use, and you don’t need a pilot flame, batteries, or flint.
-The infrared Heat gun has an integrated 2’ extension tube that makes it 3’ long.
+This heat gun uses a trigger system, making it easy to use, and you don’tdon’t a pilot flame, batteries, or flint.
+The infrared Heat gun has an integrated 2’ ext’nsion tube that is 3’ lon’.
 Use this heat gun for your next asphalt maintenance project.

 Best Infrared Thermometer Gun